-- You must have a clear intelligence on your competitors.
+- You must have a clear intelligence of your competitors.

 - You must have a realistic and detailed understanding of the marketplace and the economy.

-- Succession Planning: What if your manager or an executive left suddenly?
+What if your manager or an executive left suddenly?
 Is your organization prepared to replace a major player on your team?
-While “missing” them is one thing, making sure your organization continues to grow beyond their departure is crucial to your overall success (obviously!).
+While “missing” them is one thing, ensuring your organization continues to grow beyond their departure is crucial to your overall success.
 To make sure you don’t skip more than a beat, you need to beef up your succession planning process.

-Whether or not you utilize an open-book management style at your company, implementing a strong and consistent process for financial, strategic, contingency and succession planning will create a strong foundation for your business as well as set your company up for sustainable business success.
-These four key planning processes mean to set your organization up for high levels of growth and success, a goal that just about every business has in common.
+Whether or not you utilize an open-book management style at your company, implementing a solid and consistent process for financial, strategic, contingency, and succession planning will create a strong foundation for your business as well as set your company up for sustainable business success.
+These four key planning processes mean setting your organization up for high levels of growth and success, a goal that just about every business has in common.

 Other articles you might like: